 These credits make up the bundle:

 • four transportation major credits that provide sector-specific knowledge and skills.
-The four courses must include at least one Grade 11 and one Grade 12 credit, and may include one cooperative education credit related to the sector.
-(This cooperative education credit would be additional to the two that are required in the bundle; see below);
+The four courses must include any combination of Grade 11 and Grade 12 credits, and may include up to three cooperative education credits related to the sector.
+(These cooperative education credits would be additional to the two that are required in the bundle; see below);

 • three other required credits from the Ontario curriculum.
 Schools may commit to including a contextualized learning activity (CLA) for the transportation sector in each of the three credits.
 In each credit, some of the course expectations are then met through the CLA.
 (Schools that do not formally commit to including CLAs are still free to offer them in one or more of the credits.)
-The three credits include:
+The three credits include one in each of the following:

 • two cooperative education credits that provide authentic learning experiences in a workplace setting, enabling students to refine, extend, apply, and practise knowledge and skills outlined in the cooperative education curriculum as well as sector-specific knowledge and skills.